Iowa State and Kentucky square off in second round of NCAA Tournament - WTOP News

 BOTTOM LINE: No. 6 Iowa State plays Kentucky in the second round of the NCAA Tournament.

-The Cyclones’ record in Big 12 play is 14-7, and their record is 14-0 in non-conference play.
-Iowa State averages 82.5 points and has outscored opponents by 17.1 points per game.
+The Cyclones are 14-7 against Big 12 opponents and 14-0 in non-conference play.
+Iowa State averages 9.9 turnovers per game and is 24-4 when it wins the turnover battle.

 The Wildcats are 12-9 in SEC play.
-Kentucky is sixth in the SEC with 10.3 offensive rebounds per game led by Malachi Moreno averaging 2.5.
+Kentucky has a 3-2 record in games decided by 3 points or fewer.

+Iowa State makes 49.1% of its shots from the field this season, which is 6.6 percentage points higher than Kentucky has allowed to its opponents (42.5%).
+Kentucky averages 8.1 made 3-pointers per game this season, 0.6 more makes per game than Iowa State gives up.

-TOP PERFORMERS: Milan Momcilovic is scoring 17.1 points per game with 3.1 rebounds and 1.0 assist for the Cyclones.
-Joshua Jefferson is averaging 15.7 points, seven rebounds, 3.7 assists and two steals over the past 10 games.
+TOP PERFORMERS: Milan Momcilovic is scoring 17.1 points per game and averaging 3.1 rebounds for the Cyclones.
+Joshua Jefferson is averaging 15.7 points and 7.0 rebounds over the last 10 games.

-Otega Oweh is shooting 46.3% and averaging 18.7 points for the Wildcats.
-Denzel Aberdeen is averaging 15.2 points over the last 10 games.
+Otega Oweh is averaging 18.7 points and 1.7 steals for the Wildcats.
+Denzel Aberdeen is averaging 15.2 points and 4.2 assists over the past 10 games.

 LAST 10 GAMES: Cyclones: 6-4, averaging 78.4 points, 30.1 rebounds, 15.5 assists, 9.0 steals and 2.2 blocks per game while shooting 45.5% from the field.
 Their opponents have averaged 67.6 points per game.